 Maximum altitude: 3,200 meters above sea level

-After breakfast we’ll fly to Santiago (2 hour flight) for one last day in Chile’s capital.
+After breakfast our gay Chile tour heads back to Santiago (2 hour flight) for one last day in country’s capital.
 The cost of today’s flight isn’t covered by your departure fee, however, our team will advise you which flights to book.
 In the early afternoon our local guide will take us on an informative walking tour of Santiago, pointing out such historical sites as the Plaza de Armas, La Moneda Presidential Palace and the Mercado Central, aka one of Chile’s largest seafood markets.
 To wrap up the walking tour we’ll climb to the top of Cerro San Cristobal Hill, 984 feet above the city.
 Then it’s back to the hotel to freshen up before enjoying an included cocktail at Luciano K Terrace.
-Our day (and tour) ends with our Farewell Dinner at an exceptional restaurant.
+Our day (and tour) ends with our gay Chile adventure Farewell Dinner at an exceptional restaurant.
 As a special treat at dinner we’ll be joined by the former president of Fundación Iguales, an inspiring LGBT organization.

-As the last day of our tour, there is nothing planned.
+As the last day of our gay Chile tour, there is nothing planned.
 Please confirm departure transfers with your trip leader, and safe travels home.

 Best group trip I’ve taken.
-Amazing itinerary, great group of guys, special extras like champagne in the dessert.
+The gay Chile tour itinerary is amazing, great group of guys, special extras like champagne in the dessert.
 Amazing!

 Amazing!
 First time to South America and I don’t know why I waited so long.